Skip to content

 is_looping (bool): Whether the scene should loop.

-sync (Scene.SyncMetric): The type of sync to use for the scene.
+sync (Scene.SyncMetric | None): The type of sync to use for the scene.

-ease (easing.EasingFunction): The easing function to use for the scene.
+ease (easing.EasingFunction | None): The easing function to use for the scene.

 Returns:

-Scene: the new Scene
+Scene: The new Scene.

 """